Pulya10c/Curse-RSS/Presentation/presentation.md

 There are seven basic types in JavaScript:

-•	number for numbers of any kind: integer or floating-point.
-•	string for strings.
-A string may have one or more characters, there’s no separate single-character type.
-•	boolean for true/false.
-•	null for unknown values – a standalone type that has a single value null.
-•	undefined for unassigned values – a standalone type that has a single value undefined.
-•	object for more complex data structures.
-•	symbol for unique identifiers.
+â€¢	number for numbers of any kind: integer or floating-point. â€¢	string for strings.
+A string may have one or more characters, thereâ€™s no separate single-character type. â€¢	boolean for true/false. â€¢	null for unknown values â€“ a standalone type that has a single value null. â€¢	undefined for unassigned values â€“ a standalone type that has a single value undefined. â€¢	object for more complex data structures. â€¢	symbol for unique identifiers.
 The typeof operator allows us to see which type is stored in the variable.
-For null returns "object" – that’s an error in the language, it’s not an object in fact.
+For null returns "object" â€“ thatâ€™s an error in the language, itâ€™s not an object in fact.

 Thanks for your attention and let data types be with you!